RubyLichtenstein/Domain-Layer-Modeling/README.md

-## Domain layer modeling with [Kotlin](https://kotlinlang.org), [RxJava](https://github.com/ReactiveX/RxJava) and [Arrow](https://github.com/arrow-kt/arrow).
+## Clean Architecture Domain layer modeling with [Kotlin](https://kotlinlang.org), [RxJava](https://github.com/ReactiveX/RxJava) and [Arrow](https://github.com/arrow-kt/arrow).

 ### [Website](https://rubylichtenstein.github.io/Domain-Layer-Modeling/)

-#### This project is about what kotlin and RxJava can give us in context of modeling domain use cases and error system in clean architecture approach.
+#### The project it's all about modeling domain use cases and domain error system with kotlin and RxJava.

-It's intended for those already familiar with Clean Architecture approach.
+It's intended for those how wre already familiar with Clean Architecture approach.

 To familiarize yourself with the concept I recommend starting with these great posts.

 1. [Android-CleanArchitecture](https://github.com/android10/Android-CleanArchitecture)
 2. [applying-clean-architecture-on-android-hands-on](http://five.agency/android-architecture-part-4-applying-clean-architecture-on-android-hands-on/)

-##### Lets recap the basic concepts of Clean Architecture (focusing on domain layer)
+##### Lets recap the basic concepts of Clean Architecture

 * Keeping the code clean with single responsibly principle.
 * Isolation between layers: domain, data and presentation.
-* Using the principle of Inversion of Control to make the domain independent from frameworks.
+* Domain layer is writen in pure java or kotlin and with Inversion of Control principle domain is  framework independent.

-##### Some of the benefits of this approach:
+##### The benefits of pure java domain layer:

-* Easy change frameworks "Plug and Play"
+* Easy change frameworks (implementations), depend on abstraction and not on implementation.
-* Easy share code between platform
+* Easy share code between platform, since the domain is framework independent and based on abstraction.
-* Fester tests
+* Fester tests, since the domain layer is pure java.

 #### The project demonstrate simple domain layer with 4 use cases